Stevenfavour/Linuxfundametal0/README12.md

 ![](./Img12/C9.png)

 Copy the Object url an dpaste in a browser.
-This opens the previous version of shell script.
+This opens the previous version of the shell script.

 ![](./Img12/C10.png)

 ![](./Img12/c11.png)

-Copy the object url of the latest version of shell script file.
+Copy the object URL of the latest version of the shell script file.

 ![](./Img12/C12.png)

-Opens the modiified version of the script.
+Opens the modified version of the script.

 Step 4

-This involves cretaing lifecycle policies.
+This involves creating lifecycle policies.

 Under the management tab of the bucket, click "Create lifecycle rule"